18811376770/weatherSearcher/README.md

 # weatherSearcher

-Implement weather searching application with React and Redux backend server is provided by open weather map API
+Implement weather searching application with React and Redux. backend server is provided by open weather map API

 ### Getting Started